 consLimited availability in some Illinois areas

-Service primarily through online and phone channels
+Service through online and phone channels only

-No traditional in-person agent meetings
+No in-person agent meetings

 Older Homes $145 $1,739 Newer Homes $87 $1,046 Young Homeowners $150 $1,806 Senior Homeowners $148 $1,770 High-Risk Fire Homes $165 $1,978 Smaller Homes $134 $1,611 Larger Homes $158 $1,894 USAA scored 737 out of 1,000 in J.D.
-Power's customer satisfaction study, 95 points above the 642 industry average.
-Military families access coverage through digital channels and mobile app tools.
-The company's online platform handles policy management without requiring in-person agent visits.
+Power's customer satisfaction study, 95 points above the industry average of 642.
+Policy management is handled through digital channels and a mobile app.
+No in-person agent visits are required.

 - Replacement cost coverage: Rebuilds your home without depreciation deductions